Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 Haithum Nokta - Clarksons Platou Securities, Inc.

 Hey, morning.
-Marc, I wanted to just dig a little slightly more on your comments, being a little bit more constructive on the floater demand side.
-You mentioned multiyear contracts being available now and I was – or kind of back in the market.
-I was curious is that based on the contracts that we've seen announced in the industry recently, or is that based on kind of new opportunities that you're starting to see with commencements, extensively (46:17) 2018 or 2019.
+Marc, I wanted to just dig a little – slightly more on your comments, being a little bit more constructive on the floater demand side.
+You mentioned multiyear contracts being available now, and I was – or kind of back in the market.
+I was curious, is that based on the contracts that we've seen announced in the industry recently, or is that based on kind of new opportunities that you're starting to see with commencements, ostensibly 2018 or 2019?

 Marc Edwards - Diamond Offshore Drilling, Inc.

 Sure.
 No, that's a good question.
 No, it's work that's in the pipeline right now.
 So in other words, it's discussions that we are having with various operators around the world as it relates to new contracts that will be sanctioned in the out-years.
 So I'm talking about at the end of 2018, beginning of 2019.
-It's contracts sort of yet to be announced in the market that we're seeing these opportunities materialize.
+It's contracts that have yet to be announced in the market that we're seeing these opportunities materialize.

 Now, on the back of that, I mean, sanctioning of these contracts is also a little bit perhaps more visible in the market space if you look at, for example, Mad Dog 2 and others that are out there.
 So Mad Dog will require six or seven rig years.
 Those haven't been announced yet.
 So, there's opportunities around the world that we are beginning to see term contracts of two to three years put on the table.
-And obviously, when you go back and price those, you do try and get some kind of indexing with the price of oil into those long-term contracts at this moment in time.
+And obviously, when you go back and price those, you do try and get some kind of indexing with the price of oil into those long-term contracts at this moment of time.
 So it's a trend that perhaps isn't in the public domain, but it's something we're definitely seeing from a rig contractor perspective.

 Haithum Nokta - Clarksons Platou Securities, Inc.

 Thanks for that.
-And I guess just kind of piggybacking off of Ron's earlier comments about kind of receptivity of pricing, especially in the out years.
-Is there kind of any difference that you can discern between different operator groups, majors versus independents or NOCs there, is it (48:00) kind of just varied by projects or (48:05)
+And I guess, just kind of piggybacking off of Ron's earlier comments about kind of receptivity of pricing, especially in the out years.
+Is there kind of any difference that you can discern between different operator groups, majors versus independents or NOCs, or is it kind of just varied by project or (48:05)

 Ronald Woll - Diamond Offshore Drilling, Inc.